ravihara/ravihara.github.io/content/en/posts/earthly-podman-setup.md

   SAVE IMAGE python-example:latest
 ````

 From the same folder where the file is created, run `earthly +docker`.
-From the output, you should see that `earthly` is
+From the build output, you should see
-using `podman` internally to run the build.
+that `earthly` is using `podman` internally to run the build.

+After build is complete, run `podman run python-example:latest`.
+You should see `Hello Earthly!` as the output.

 {{< note title="References" >}}
 Special thanks to the people who have already given the information in various blogs and forums.